Cycle Provence

 Loading...

-Wind your way past neat rows of vineyards, beneath towering aqueducts and through forests on this active cycling adventure through Provence.
-This journey through Southern France is an idyllic blend of scenic trail riding, historical sights and wine tasting.
-Visit the serene gardens of St Remy to see where Vincent van Gogh created his famous works.
-Savour regional red wines at a vineyard outside Avignon.
-Walk the cobbled streets of Les Baux and marvel at the stunning views from atop its limestone cliffs.
+Ride your way through neat rows of vineyards, beneath towering aqueducts and past verdant forests on an eight-day active cycling adventure through Provence.
+This journey through Southern France is the perfect blend of scenic trail riding, historical sightseeing and indulgent wine tasting.
+Visit the serene gardens of St Remy to see where Vincent van Gogh created his famous works, savour regional red wines at a vineyard outside Avignon and walk the cobbled streets of Les Baux to the top of the limestone cliffs.
+With a handful of UNESCO World Heritage sites, Roman history and serene landscapes where wild horses roam free – what more does a European cycling adventure need?

 Availability